mmmorris1975/aws-runas/README.md

 ## Configuration

-To configure a profile in the .aws/config file for using AssumeRole, make sure the `source_profile` and `role_arn` attributes are set for the profile.
-The `role_arn` attribute will determine which role will be assumed for that profile.
+To configure a profile in the .aws/config file for using AssumeRole, make sure the `source_profile` and `role_arn` attributes are set for the desired profile.
+The `role_arn` attribute will determine which role to assume for that profile.
 The `source_profile` attribute specifies the name of the profile which will be used to perform the GetSessionToken operation.
+If you wish to supply an MFA code when doing the GetSessionToken call, you **MUST** specify the `mfa_serial` attribute in the profile referenced by `source_profile`

 If the `mfa_serial` attribute is present in the profile configuration, That MFA device will be used when requesting or refreshing the session token.

-Example:
+If the attribute is not found in the profile configuration, the program will attempt to find it in the section referenced by `source_profile`, in an attempt to simplify the config file.
+(NOTE: this is a non-standard configuration, and may break other tools which require the mfa_serial attribute inside the profile config to make the AssumeRole API call, [ex: awscli])

+Example (compatible with awscli `--profile` option):

     [profile admin]
     source_profile = default
     role_arn = arn:aws:iam::987654321098:role/admin_role
     mfa_serial = arn:aws:iam::123456789098:mfa/iam_user

+Example (NOT compatible with awscli `--profile` option, if MFA requred for AssumeRole):

+    [default]
+    mfa_serial = arn:aws:iam::123456789098:mfa/iam_user

+    [profile admin]
+    source_profile = default
+    role_arn = arn:aws:iam::987654321098:role/admin_role

 ### Required AWS permissions